Serve an interactive language model app with low-latency TensorRT-LLM (LLaMA 3 8B)

 End-to-end, this step takes about five minutes on first run.

-Next, we’ll set up a few things to download the model to persistent storage and do it quickly — this is a latency-optimized example after all!
+We serve Meta’s LLaMA 3 8B, downloading it to persistent storage and loading it quickly — this is a latency-optimized example after all!
 For persistent, distributed storage, we use Modal Volumes, which can be accessed from any container with read speeds in excess of a gigabyte per second.

 volume = modal.Volume.from_name(